-What does functioning as a sparring partner mean at DotControl
+What does functioning as a Sparring partner mean at DotControl

 DotControl scored great on the FONK150, including functioning as a sparring partner.
 But what does this score mean to us?
 We asked Michelle and Mels.